 State Emergency Response Team - Division of Emergency Management

-Currently open general and special needs shelters within the state of Florida.
+This website provides information on currently open general population shelters, special needs shelters, and shelters of last resort within the state of Florida.

 Website: www.floridadisaster.org/shelter-status